La-Silla-Vacia/lsv-interactive/README.md

 This script creates a handful of files:

-+ `debug.js` is your main file for writing client-side Javascript with the help of Node.js `require()` statements.
++ `debug.js` is your main file for writing client-side Javascript with the help of Node-style `require()` statements.
 You'll see some default code in there to get you started.
 + `index.html` is an HTML file for previewing your app after it is bundled.
 + `package.json` is a set of instructions for Node and Browserify, including transforms that Browserify needs to correctly include LESS and CSV files in the interactive.
 + `src/styles.less` is the stylesheet for this interactive, using the [LESS](http://lesscss.org/) dynamic style sheet language.